SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 As we must execute it standalone we also must leverage a pseudo resource, the [*null_resource*](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource) provided by Hashicorp.

-To execute the deployment ad the following code to your `main.tf` file:
+To execute the deployment add the following code to your `main.tf` file:

 ```terraform
 resource "null_resource" "cf_app_deploy" {